uds-datalab/PDBF/README.md

 * [Download the latest version](https://github.com/IchbinkeinReh/PDBF/blob/gh-pages/dist/PDBF.zip?raw=true)
 * Extract zip and change workingdir to extracted folder
 * Adjust config.cfg
 * Try to compile Documentation.tex file with this command: java -jar PDBF.jar Documentation.tex
+* You can play around with the minimal.tex file which contains a minimal example of PDBF usage
+* For further information take a look at the [documentation](https://ichbinkeinreh.github.io/PDBF/)

 ###Thanks to the authors of:
 * phantomJS (https://github.com/ariya/phantomjs)